shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     ```

 2. Run the cell and review the results.
 Observe that:
-    - The code persists the data in the **df** DataFrame as a temporary view named **salesorders**.
+    - The code persists the data in the **df** dataframe as a temporary view named **salesorders**.
 Spark SQL supports the use of temporary views or persisted tables as sources for SQL queries.
     - The **spark.sql** method is then used to run a SQL query against the **salesorders** view.
-    - The results of the query are stored in a DataFrame.
+    - The results of the query are stored in a dataframe.

 ### Run SQL code in a cell